 Please note, throughout this guide an will identify modifications or potential modifications to services in response to the COVID-19 pandemic.
-Based on current health recommendations, family-style meals are not being served; children's meals are plated individually.
+Based on health recommendations, family-style meals may be adjusted, with either adults not eating with children, or children's meals plated individually.